Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

-However, liposuction is a serious surgical procedure and may involve a painful recovery.
+Liposuction is a surgical procedure with risks, and may it involve a painful recovery.
 Because liposuction can have serious or occasionally fatal complications, you should carefully think about your decision to have this surgery.

-- Ultrasound-assisted liposuction (UAL) is a fairly new technique, used in the U.S. since 1996.
-During this technique, ultrasonic vibrations are used to liquefy fat cells.
+Ultrasound-assistedliposuction (UAL) uses ultrasonic vibrations to liquefy fat cells.
 After the cells are liquefied, they can be vacuumed out.
 UAL can be done in two ways, external (above the surface of the skin with a special emitter) or internal (below the surface of the skin with a small, heated cannula).
 This technique may help remove fat from dense, fiber-filled (fibrous) areas of the body such as the upper back or enlarged male breast tissue.
 UAL is often used together with the tumescent technique, in follow-up (secondary) procedures, or for greater precision.
 In general, this procedure takes longer than the super-wet technique.